 2. Personal and sensitive personal data provided by you that will be subject to the corresponding processing:

-3. Primary purposes of data processing:
+3. Primary purposes of the processing:

-4. Secondary purposes of data processing:
+4. Secondary purposes of the treatment:

 5. Data transfer:

-The Data Controller shall not require the consent of the Data Subject to process personal data when such processing is based on Article 10 of the Law.
-In the case of sensitive personal data, the Data Controller must obtain the corresponding consent, which, together with this Privacy Notice, authorizes the Data Controller to process the data as consented to by the Data Subject.
-The Data Subject acknowledges that, upon submitting any request or expressing interest in entering into a contract, or in the event of an existing legal relationship with the Data Controller, full consent has been granted for personal data to be used for the primary purposes, as well as for the secondary purposes and data transfers described in sections 3, 4, and 5.
-Note: You may request the revocation of your consent so that your sensitive data is no longer processed for the purposes described in this Privacy Notice through the procedure detailed in this instrument.
+The Data Controller will not require the Data Subject's consent to process personal data when doing so pursuant to Article 10 of the Law.
+When dealing with sensitive personal data, the Data Controller must obtain the corresponding consent for its processing.
+This consent, together with this Privacy Notice, authorizes the Data Controller to process the data as authorized by the Data Subject.
+The Data Subject acknowledges that, if they submit any request or express interest in entering into a contract, or if they have a current legal relationship with the Data Controller, they have given their full consent for their personal data to be used for the primary purposes, as well as for the secondary purposes and data transfers described in sections 3, 4, and 5.
+Note: You may request the revocation of your consent to the processing of your sensitive data for the purposes described in this Privacy Notice through the procedure detailed herein.

 9. Contact: